hackle/blog-rust/raw/blog-rewrite-in-rust.md

 Then in no uncertain terms it's made clear that a closure that returns a `Future` only allows `move |x| ...`, which also makes sense, as threading and asynchrony is involved here.
 But boy did that take a lot of struggle.

 The saving grace is `Rocket` supports `async` really well.
 One example being handlers functions can be either sync or async, and can be combined heterogenously `.mount("/", routes![health, index, blog_post])`.

+For what seems to be an arbitrary decision, `async` cannot be used in an trait.
+This again caught me off guard as I was trying to create a common "interface" for loading markdown files from one of two sources: the local file system (sync) and over HTTP (async).
+This is not a big problem and the alternative is a slight bit of code duplication but imagine this can be a source of annoyance if one has to deal with `async` a lot.

 # struct and implementation